rpadhikari/Numerov/README.md

 # Numerov
-Numerov methods to solve Schrodinger equation for Morse potential
+Numerov methods to solve Schrodinger equation for Morse potential.
+To be completed soon.
+Please stay tuned.